Chronic PainSkip to the navigation

-Other therapies that may be used to treat chronic pain include:
+Injected medicines—shots—may be used to treat chronic pain, including:

 - Nerve block injections.
 An anesthetic is injected into the affected nerve to relieve pain.
 The anesthetic may relieve pain for several days, but the pain often returns.
 Although nerve blocks do not normally cure chronic pain, they may allow you to begin physical therapy and improve your range of motion.

-Surgery is not often used to treat chronic pain.
-The decision to have surgery depends on your condition and the cause of your pain.
-Surgery is usually considered only after other treatments have failed or if it is considered medically necessary.
+Surgery for chronic pain isn't common.
+It's usually considered only after other treatments have failed or if it is considered medically necessary.